 Many have experienced this benumb feeling, with no doubts.
-Because you embark on insignificant tasks or just do nothing, you delay an important calling or report copying.
-And we all know how it ends up – a few days or hours left till the deadline, you frantically try to catch up and promise yourself that you won’t allow such pressure for the next time.
+Because you embark on insignificant tasks or just do nothing, you delay an important call or report copying.
+And we all know how it ends up – a few days or hours left till the deadline, you frantically try to catch up and promise yourself that you won’t allow such pressure the next time.
 However, things tend to repeat.

 Here Is Some Advice On How To Deal With Procrastination:

 - Carefully review to-do lists; if there are tasks that migrate from one another continuously, think of what stops you from completing them and try to eliminate the reason.